A Closer Look at Novel Class Discovery from the Labeled Set

 As shown in Table \ref{tab:counterintuitive} and Table \ref{tab:counterintuitive u2}, even though we find that supervised knowledge from the labeled set may cause harm rather than gain, it is still difficult to decide whether to utilize supervised knowledge with labeled data or just pure self-supervised knowledge without labels.
 Therefore, we offer two concrete solutions, a practical metric (i.e., \pleakage) and a straightforward method.

 The proposed \pleakage is a practical reference to infer what sort of data we want to use in NCD, images-only information, $\mb{X}_u+ \mb{X}_l$ or the image-label pairs, $\mb{X}_u+ (\mb{X}_l, Y_l)$ from the labeled set.
-In Table \ref{tab:pt-leak}, we compute \pleakage via a supervised model and a self-supervised model based on pseudo labels.
-As suggested in Table \ref{tab:acc_vs_pt-leak}, the \pleakage is consistent with the accuracy based on various datasets.
-For example, in $L_1-U_1$, the \pleakage computed on the supervised model is larger than the one computed in the self-supervised model in Table \ref{tab:pt-leak}, which is consistent with the case in Table \ref{tab:acc_vs_pt-leak}, the supervised method outperforms the self-supervised one.
+In Table \ref{tab:pt-leak-acc}, we compute \pleakage via a supervised model and a self-supervised model based on pseudo labels.
+As suggested,, the \pleakage is consistent with the accuracy based on various datasets.
+For example, in $L_1-U_1$, the \pleakage computed on the supervised model is larger than the one computed in the self-supervised model, which is consistent with accuracy, the supervised method outperforms the self-supervised one.
 Reversely, for $L_{2}$-$U_{1}$, $L_{1}$-$U_{2}$ and $L_{1.5}-U_1$, the \pleakage computed on the self-supervised model is larger than the one computed in the supervised model, which is again consistent with their relative performance.